rawilk/vue-context/docs/demos/advanced.md

 ## Demo 1

-{.tip}
-> Right click on each item to see a more customized context menu appear for each item.
+> {tip} Right click on each item to see a more customized context menu appear for each item.

 <div id="advanced-1-app">
     <div style="margin-bottom: 1rem;">